MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/plan-hyper-v-scalability-in-windows-server.md

 ## Maximums for virtual machines

-These maximums apply to each virtual machine when running selected product version as the guest operating system.
+These maximums apply to each virtual machine when the host is run the selected product version.
+The guest operating system might support less than the virtual machine maximum.
 Not all components are available in both generations of virtual machines.
 For a comparison of the generations, see [Should I create a generation 1 or 2 virtual machine in Hyper-V?](should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v.md)

 :::zone pivot="windows-server-2025"